Chancellor Koch Biography

 A highly-visible campus leader, Koch has established productive communication channels with students, faculty, staff and alumni including the popular “Chocolate with the Chancellor” events for students, faculty consultations and gatherings, regular “Letters from the Chancellor,” the Chancellor’s blog, and campus forums on various topics of interest.
 In 2013, she led implementation of a new campus employment program for undergraduate students and is currently leading an initiative to build UIS’s first student union facility, which will open in fall, 2016.

 Dr. Koch is an active member of the Springfield community, serving on the Greater Springfield Chamber’s Q5 Strategic Leadership Council as well as on several boards including Memorial Hospital, the United Way of Central Illinois and the Illinois Symphony Orchestra.
 She also writes a popular monthly column, UIS Perspectives, for the local Springfield newspaper, the State Journal-Register.

 Koch was previously the Provost and Vice President for Academic Affairs at Northern Michigan University, a large regional campus in Marquette, Michigan.
 She also served as Associate Provost and Graduate Dean at the University of Northern Iowa where she was Professor of Health Education and co-founder of the UNI Global Health Corps, a field-based organization that provides public health services for underserved populations in the U.S. and abroad.
 Her scholarship and teaching focus on health education, international health, conflict resolution, and health and human rights.

-Koch earned a bachelor’s degree from Dakota State University in South Dakota and master’s and doctoral degrees in Community Health and Education from the University of Northern Iowa.
+Koch earned a bachelor’s degree with honors from Dakota State University in South Dakota and master’s and doctoral degrees in Community Health and Education from the University of Northern Iowa.
 She holds a tenured faculty position at UIS in the College of Education and Human Services.